Stenodema holsata

 Stenodema holsata is a species of bug from the family Miridae.

 Description

 Stenodema holsata can reach a length of 6–7 mm.
 These bugs have an elongate body and a coarsely pitted pronotum.
 The head shows a longitudinal small furrow.
 The first antennal segment has short hairs.
 The basic coloration before wintering is yellow-brown in females and dark brown in males, with brown longitudinal markings.
 In spring both sexes turn green, but the males remain darker.

 Ecology

 This species overwinter as an adult.
-In spring these bugs mate and larvae can be found from May toJuly.
+In spring these bugs mate and larvae can be found from May to July.
 The new generation of adults appears from July onwards.
 Adults feed on Purple Moor-grass (Molinia caerulea).

 Distribution

 This species is widespread in most of Europe, up to Siberia, Asia Minor, Central Asia and China.
 It can be found throughout the United Kingdom, except for South East England.